cwadrupldijjit/typescript-demo/README.md

-# TYPESCRIPT DEMO
+# TYPESCRIPT AND WEBPACK DEMO

 This repo is created to demonstrate the use of TypeScript.
 All files in this repo with the file extension `.ts` or `.tsx` are designated TypeScript files, and where the focus is for this repo.
 This project doesn't show a finished product such as a fully-functioning website, but only goes over some of the basics of TypeScript

 ### What is TypeScript?

-**[Typescript](www.typescriptlang.org)** is a superset of JavaScript--it extends the functionality of vanilla JavaScript by allowing to statically type variables as well as to use future ECMAScript syntax (though if you prefer to have a larger library for future ECMAScript syntax, I would suggest looking into [Babel](https://babeljs.io)).
+**[Typescript](http://www.typescriptlang.org)** is a superset of JavaScript--it extends the functionality of vanilla JavaScript by allowing to statically type variables as well as to use future ECMAScript syntax (though if you prefer to have a larger library for future ECMAScript syntax, I would suggest looking into [Babel](https://babeljs.io)).
 I like using TypeScript for a few different reasons:
   - All valid JavaScript is valid TypeScript, which makes learning it easier for someone who is coming from a JavaScript background.
 It also is helpful for people who have worked in a object-ortiented programming background (such as C++, C#, or Java), as they are used to much of the ECMAScript 6+ syntaxes as well as the variables are statically typed.
   - Statically typing variables can catch bugs earlier on, before you even try to execute the code in a browser.
   - In my code editor, [Visual Studio Code](https://code.visualstudio.com), as well as others which you can add plugins to, it allows for better IntelliSense while coding, as it remembers properties of objects better.